MatheusAraujoSouza/Technical-Test-Codex/README.md

 ## Exercise analysis and conclusions

 #### 1) Validate CNPJ format and check digits
 The problem is to check if a string looks like a CNPJ.
-Evaluating two formats and all your code should be implemented explicitly.
+Evaluating two formats and all your code should be implemented explicitly, not using any external library.
 The program works successfully and all input options are considered.

 #### 4) Simple Todo List